rclex/rclex_examples/README.md

 - rclex_talkers       : simple talkers on multiple nodes
 - rclex_listener      : simple listener on single node
 - rclex_listeners     : simple listeners on multiple nodes
+- rclex_topic         : pub/sub communication on the same node to single topics
-- rclex_topics        : pub/sub communication to multiple topics
+- rclex_topics        : pub/sub communication on multiple nodes to corresponding topics
 - turtle_teleop_rclex : teleoperation for turtle_sim from the key input
 - turtle_pose_phoenix : web visualizer of the value of /pose in turtle_sim